mglolmos/factorial-TI-Bicycle-Shop/docs/code_description/domain.md

 ## Product Order
 Entity that represents a specific product order.
 It checks if an order is correct and determines the final price based on the selected components and product information.

-* UUid: This represents the identifier of the product order.
+* Uuid: This represents the identifier of the product order.
 It should be of UUID type and defined for the client to avoid possible collisions.
 It should not depend on the infrastructure to create the product order.

 * Product: The Product entity represents the product catalog selected for the user in the order.